Brussels, 1 June 2021 - 13th Meeting of the Brussels Dialogue on Climate Diplomacy

 The 13th meeting of the Brussels Dialogue on Climate Diplomacy (BDCD) was held on-line on Tuesday, 1 June 20201.

-The event was the public launch of the Report of the North-Atlantic Civil-Society Working-Group on Environment and Security (NCWES): "Sustainable Peace & Security in a Changing Climate: Recommendations for NATO 2030".
+The event, hosted by the American Security Project, was the public launch of the Report of the North-Atlantic Civil-Society Working-Group on Environment and Security (NCWES): "Sustainable Peace & Security in a Changing Climate: Recommendations for NATO 2030".

 In response to the opportunity for civil society organisations to contribute input in the NATO 2030 process the informal NCWES was formed to exchange ideas and produce the report addressed to the NATO Secretary-General ahead of the NATO Summit of Allied leaders on 14 June 2021.